A shared national question library

 Amina T.

-Math Teacher, Grade 6, Antananarivo, Madagascar
+Math Teacher, Grade 6

 “The scanning is what won me over.
 I collect the papers, take photos with my phone, and by the time I sit down the grades are already there.”